-- 4.138.
-Oxfordshire County Council is the local highway authority and is responsible for the management and maintenance of the adopted highway network within the District. - 4.139.
-The County Council is also the local transport authority.
-It produces the Oxfordshire Local Transport Plan and has various responsibilities for public transport.
-It is also the traffic authority responsible for traffic management and road safety.
-It has further responsibilities in relation to school transport and public rights of way. - 4.140.
+4.140.
+OCC is the local highway authority and is responsible for the management and maintenance of the adopted highway network within the District.
+OCC also produces the Oxfordshire Local Transport Plan, is responsible for traffic management and road safety and has further responsibilities in relation to public transport, school transport and public rights of way.

+- 4.141.
 The Oxfordshire Local Transport Plan provides the strategic framework for transport in the County.
 It sets out likely transport infrastructure requirements and priorities for Cherwell aimed at tackling congestion, promoting sustainable travel, safer roads, improving public health and wellbeing, and improving the street environment.
-Specific schemes and projects are set out in the Council's Infrastructure Delivery Plan and the Oxfordshire Infrastructure Strategy. - 4.141.
-The Council's strategy, as set out in the adopted local plan, for managing growth is to locate development in sustainable locations and identify appropriate and deliverable measures to meet the transport needs of the District.
+Specific schemes and projects are set out in the Council's Infrastructure Delivery Plan and the Oxfordshire Infrastructure Strategy (OxIS). - 4.142.
+The Council's strategy, as set out in the adopted Local Plan, for managing growth is to locate development in sustainable locations and identify appropriate and deliverable measures to meet the transport needs of the District.